1991 Croatian independence referendum: Referendum and declaration of independence

 On 25 April 1991, the Croatian Parliament decided to hold an independence referendum on 19 May.
 The decision was published in the official gazette of the Republic of Croatia and made official on 2 May 1991.
 The referendum offered two options.
 In the first, Croatia would become a sovereign and independent state, guaranteeing cultural autonomy and civil rights to Serbs and other minorities in Croatia, free to form an association of sovereign states with other former Yugoslav republics.
 In the second, Croatia would remain in Yugoslavia as a unified federal state.
 Serb local authorities called for a boycott of the vote.
-Alternative counter-referendum was held a week earlier in Serb controlled areas where voters were asked if they want to remain a part of Yugoslavia and with this referendum being delayed in SAO Eastern Slavonia where it took place on the same day as the Croatian independence referendum.
+An alternative counter-referendum was held a week earlier in Serb controlled areas where voters were asked if they want to remain a part of Yugoslavia.
+This referendum was delayed in SAO Eastern Slavonia, where it took place on the same day as the Croatian independence referendum.
 The Croatian independence referendum was held at 7,691 polling stations, where voters were given two ballots—blue and red, with a single referendum option each, allowing use of either or both of ballots.
 The referendum question proposing independence of Croatia, presented on the blue ballot, passed with 93.24% in favor, 4.15% against, and 1.18% of invalid or blank votes.
 The second referendum question, proposing that Croatia should remain in Yugoslavia, was declined with 5.38% votes in favor, 92.18% against and 2.07% of invalid votes.
 The turnout was 83.56%.

 Croatia subsequently declared independence and dissolved (razdruženje) its association with Yugoslavia on 25 June 1991.
 The European Economic Community and the Conference on Security and Cooperation in Europe urged Croatian authorities to place a three-month moratorium on the decision.
 Croatia agreed to freeze its independence declaration for three months, initially easing tensions.
 Nonetheless, the Croatian War of Independence escalated further.
 On 7 October, the eve of expiration of the moratorium, the Yugoslav Air Force attacked Banski dvori, the main government building in Zagreb.
 On 8 October 1991, the moratorium expired, and the Croatian Parliament severed all remaining ties with Yugoslavia.
 That particular session of the parliament was held in the INA building in Šubićeva Street in Zagreb due to security concerns provoked by the aforementioned Yugoslav air raid; specifically, it was feared that the Yugoslav Air Force might attack the parliament building.
 8 October was celebrated as Croatia's Independence Day for a while.
 Nowadays, October 8 is the Memorial Day of the Croatian Parliament and no longer a public holiday.